majicl/pragma-brewery/README.md

 - Clean up test libraries
 - Make configuration useable in the prod environment
 - Add a test coverage in the frontend
+- Make the error handling better
+- Enhance the UI

 ## How to run